USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 -   `CTM_ABFLUX [default: N|F]`

 Setting to activate fertilizer ammonia bidirectional flux for in-line emissions and deposition velocities.
 If CTM_ILDEPV is set to N or F this variable is ignored.
 Setting this variable to Y or T requires four additional input files that include gridded fractional crop distributions (B4LU_file), soil properties (E2C_Soilfile), fertilizer conditions (E2C_Fertfile), and an agricultural soil initial conditions file (INIT_MEDC_1).
 Activation of this setting will produce additional variables in the output dry deposition file.
-See Section 5.3.2.1 for a description of the required input files.
+See [Chapter 8](CMAQ_OGD_ch08_input_files.md#Table8-1) for a description of the required input files.
 Set to Y or T to turn on; comment out or set to N or F to turn off.

 -   `CTM_MOSAIC [default N|F]`
 Setting to output land use specific deposition velocities and fluxes.